-The ElderCare Trust Fund (ECTF) is funded from monies received from a South Carolina State income tax check-off.
-These voluntary contributions to the fund must be used to award grants to public and private nonprofit agencies and organizations to establish and administer innovative programs and services that assist older persons so that they may remain in their homes and communities with maximum independence and dignity.
-The ECTF supplements and augments programs and services provided by or through State agencies, but ECTF funds may not take the place of current resources used for these programs and services.
-(South Carolina Code 43-21-160)
+The ElderCare Trust Fund (ECTF) is funded from monies received from a State of South Carolina income tax check-off.
+These voluntary contributions to the fund must be used to award grants to public and private nonprofit agencies and organizations to establish and administer innovative programs and services that enable older persons to remain in their homes and communities with maximum independence and dignity.
+The ECTF supplements and augments programs and services provided by or through state agencies, but ECTF funds may not take the place of current resources used for these programs and services (South Carolina Code 43-21-160).

 The LGOA performs all activities necessary to administer the fund.
-These activities include, but are not limited to the following:
+These activities include, but are not limited to, the following:

-- assessing critical needs of the frail elderly; - establishing priorities for meeting these needs;

-• receiving gifts, bequests, and devises for deposit and investment into the trust fund;

-- providing technical assistance to those who have expressed an interest in preparing a grant proposal, as appropriate; - soliciting proposals for programs that are aimed at meeting the identified needs; - establishing criteria for awarding grants; and - awarding grants to successful AAAs/ADRCs and providers/contractors.
+- assessing critical needs of the frail elderly; - establishing priorities for meeting these needs; - receiving gifts, bequests, and devises for deposit and investment into the trust fund; - providing technical assistance to those who have expressed an interest in preparing a grant proposal, as appropriate; - soliciting proposals for programs that are aimed at meeting the identified needs; - establishing criteria for awarding grants; and - awarding grants to successful AAAs/ADRCs and providers/contractors.

 The number of grants awarded each year is based upon the amount of funds available in the trust fund.
-At the current time, awards are limited to a maximum grant amount of \$12,000 for first-year grants.
-Grantees are permitted to request second-year funding at a maximum grant amount of \$7,500.
-A successful grantee receives a final award of \$3,750 in the third year.
-No ECTF funding is awarded for more than three (3) years for the same or similar project.
+No ECTF funding is awarded for more than three years for the same or similar project.